 I have recently been immersed in the topic of childhood emotional neglect (CEN).
 Unlike the experiences of physical, emotional or sexual abuse, emotional neglect is harder to identify and acknowledge because it is about what didn't happen to you rather than what did happen to you.
 If you were abused, you were also emotionally neglected.
 If you were not abused, you could still have been emotionally neglected.
 Emotional neglect occurs when parents and caregivers were consistently not present, available, understanding, or supportive when you needed them.

-I recently read this amazing piece in The New Yorker by Pulitzer Price winning author Junot Díaz titled "The Silence: The Legacy of Childhood Trauma."
-In this autobiographical article, Díaz described how his early experiences of sexual abuse followed him throughout his life and contributed to the destruction of many meaningful romantic relationships.
-He reflected on his self-sabotaging behaviors and recognized that deep down, he was afraid of facing his trauma, afraid that he was broken and unlovable, and afraid to hope for something better.
-I felt both deeply empathetic for his pain and validated by his experiences.
-The root of self-sabotaging behaviors in romantic relationships is often fear and insecurities as a result of past traumas, difficult family dynamics, and experiences of abandonment, enmeshment, or neglect.
-The topic of self-sabotage is so broad and complex that I am going to divide it up into several blog posts.
-In this blog post, I will focus on how to identify self-sabotaging behaviors in ourselves.
+I recently read this amazing piece in The New Yorker by Pulitzer Prize-winning author Junot Díaz.
+The article was "The Silence: The Legacy of Childhood Trauma."
+In this article, Díaz described how his early experiences of sexual abuse followed him throughout his life.
+He explained how they contributed to the destruction of many meaningful romantic relationships.
+He reflected on and owned up to his self-sabotaging behaviors as well as recognized that he was afraid of facing his trauma.
+Not only was he afraid that he had become broken and unlovable, but afraid to hope for something better.
+I felt both empathetic for his pain and validated by his naming of these experiences.

 "Super ironic that I write and talk about intimacy all day long; it’s something I’ve always dreamed of and never had much luck achieving.
 After all, it’s hard to have love when you absolutely refuse to show yourself, when you’re locked behind a mask."